leanderiversen/Version-Control-for-jQuery/readme.md

 3. Sit back and enjoy, or select your desired version of jQuery

 ## Changelog
+### 3.1
+* Added jsDelivr to the list of preferred CDNs.
+If the selected version is not hosted by this provider, it will default to the jQuery CDN.
+* Added jQuery Core version 3.6.2.

 ### 3.0.3
 * Fixed a bug that could cause the wrong version of jQuery Migrate to appear as the selected version on the settings page.